-- Non-GMO: I wouldn’t play with my food’s DNA, and drinking a non-GMO gives me peace of mind.
+- Non-GMO: I wouldn’t play with my food’s DNA, and drinking non-GMO gives me peace of mind.

 Intelligentsia is a pioneer of premium coffee micro-roasters.
 Now it’s an influential player that offers delicious singles origins and blends at more than a dozen coffee shops, Amazon, and their online store.

-Before experimenting with more exotic coffees, this Intelligentsia House Blend is an excellent option for the French Press.
+Before experimenting with more exotic coffees, this Intelligentsia House Blend is an excellent option for French Press.
 You can appreciate milk chocolate and apple notes with some mild citrus acidity.

 Their medium grind size is great for French press brewing, in my opinion, mainly because it has a natural sweetness and a smooth taste.
-Intelligentsia recommends using a dripper for this blend, but I consider it a versatile blend that suits both drip coffee and French press coffee.
+Intelligentsia recommends using a dripper for this blend, but I consider it a versatile blend that suits drip and French press coffee.

-The ¡Tierra! blend is organic, with mild and fruity notes.
+The ¡Tierra!
+Blend is organic, with mild and fruity notes.
 Thanks to its medium roast, it’s not too bitter and has a rich body.

-You read that well, it says cold brew on the label, but it works perfectly for the French press.
+You read that well.
+It says cold brew on the label, but it works perfectly for the French press.
 My advice with this blend is to let it sit for a couple of minutes longer than my other recommendations.
 It has a coarse ground that suits the French press, but it can deliver a weak cup of coffee without enough time.

 It isn’t my favorite, but it can be a good blend for people who prefer more traditional flavors in their coffee.
 Like Lifeboost, it has low acidity, and many customers value its taste and freshness.